xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 ```

 Here,  again,  we  have made a decision.
 We could have chosen to
-require a "PROCEDURE MAIN" sort of declaration, similar to C.   I
+require a `PROCEDURE MAIN` sort of declaration, similar to C.   I
 must  admit  that  this  is  not  a bad idea at all ...
 I  don't
 particularly  like  the  Pascal  approach  since I tend  to  have
 trouble locating the main  program  in a Pascal listing.
 But the